Thunkaroos/YellowBrickRoad/README.md

   - UI library for creating menus, buttons, etc.

 - Node.js & Express
-  - We created an Express server to handle requests from the mobile app and serve the appropriate data from our database
+  - We created an Express server to handle requests from the app and serve the appropriate data from our database

 - PostgreSQL
   - Relational database for storing user created tours and directions